OpenAPITools/openapi-diff/README.md

 ### Extensions
 This project uses Java Service Provider Inteface (SPI) so additional extensions can be added.

-To build your own extension, you simply need to create a `src/main/resources/META-INF/services/com.qdesrame.openapi.diff.compare.ExtensionDiff` file with the full classname of your implementation.
-Your class must also implement the `com.qdesrame.openapi.diff.compare.ExtensionDiff` interface.
+To build your own extension, you simply need to create a `src/main/resources/META-INF/services/com.qdesrame.openapi.diff.core.compare.ExtensionDiff` file with the full classname of your implementation.
+Your class must also implement the `com.qdesrame.openapi.diff.core.compare.ExtensionDiff` interface.
 Then, including your library with the `openapi-diff` module will cause it to be triggered automatically.

 # Example
 ### CLI Output